mucklet/mucklet-client/docs/understanding-events.md

 ## Collections

-_Collection_ are iterable lists that contain ordered values, and implements the [Collection interface](https://github.com/jirenius/modapp/blob/master/docs/docs.md#Collection).
+_Collections_ are iterable lists that contain ordered values, and implements the [Collection interface](https://github.com/jirenius/modapp/blob/master/docs/docs.md#Collection).

 The interface defines how we can add listeners using `on` and `off` methods, and